 Top 10 Eucalyptus Oil Uses and Benefits

 The eucalyptus tree is an evergreen tree native to Australia and many parts of the west coast in the U.S. In its homeland of Australia, it is the staple diet of Koala Bears and other wildlife.
-While it clearly supports wildlife nutritionally, the essential oils extracted from eucalyptus leaves also have powerful medicinal properties for us humans.
+While it clearly supports wildlife nutritionally, the eucalyptus oil extracted from eucalyptus leaves also have powerful medicinal properties for us humans.
 The Aborigines used eucalyptus, or “kino” as they referred to it, to heal most wounds they encountered.

 10 Eucalyptus Oil Uses and Benefits